 For “marionette lines”(from mouth area down to the chin), in medical terms known as labio-mental rhytides , professional cosmetologist prefer Juvederm Ultra Plus or Perlane.
 These fillers give considerable and long standing support to the bulky skin tissues in the marionette area.
 The skin here is relatively thicker and the muscle working is very powerful, so these being more supportive fillers are relevant for wrinkle reduction.

-Juvederm Ultra Plus is quite exquisite in its 3-dimensional process and it is just eloquent about how it can instantly take off years of creases from your face!
-Also, majority of the marionette lines, smooth out to the inner cheek area and mounting toward the corners of the mouth, so an aesthetically natural outcome can be derived by whisking the filler throughout these areas, instead of just simply “filling” fissures and cracks.
+Juvederm Ultra Plus is quite exquisite in its 3-dimensional process and it is too surprising to see as to how it can can instantly take off years of creases from your face!
+An aesthetically natural outcome can be derived by whisking the filler throughout these areas (cheek area or corners of mouth), instead of just simply “filling” fissures and cracks.

 The fine “lip lines” can be filled with thinner, finer filler, which can differ as per the skin thickness of the lip, the depth and degree of the lip wrinkles.
 Juvederm Ultra is ideal for the thicker skin and Evolence for the thinner skin.